How To Get Into Venture Capital: A Complete Guide

 Angel Investor

 In recent years, there’s now a fourth entry point into VC.
 This is my absolute favorite because it’s the most scrappy and meritocratic.
-If you wan to get into VC, instead of waiting for someone to “anoint” you a venture capitalist, you can simply start doing it as an angel investor!
+If you want to get into VC, instead of waiting for someone to “anoint” you a venture capitalist, you can simply start doing it as an angel investor!

 You can get started yourself, and then PROVE that you know how to do the job by earning a great track record.
 Because of new crowd platforms that brought down the barriers to angel investing (e.g. WeFunder, and Republic), you can make investments in many startups of $100 or less.
 This is a gamechanger, because to be an angel beforehand, you used to have to invest upwards of $10k per deal.

-How to Get Into Venture Capital – A Step-by-Step Guide
+How to Get Into Venture Capital

 VC companies tend to operate a tight ship, with limited positions available.
 In 2020, Deloitte found that most VC firms have a median number of six employees.